BonsaiDen/substrat/README.md

 **Substrat** is a powerful yet simple build system for HTML5 projects.

-It's easy and quick to set up, configurable, extendable and built with a focus on single page static / applications in mind.
+It's easy and quick to set up, configurable, extendable and built with for frontend heavy, single page applications.

 ![npm Details](https://nodei.co/npm/substrat.png)